General features of Enhanced Presence

-Microsoft Lync Server 2010 provides a general presence publication/subscription framework that the clients can use for the user to share the enhanced presence data with others.
+Lync Server 2013 includes a general presence publication and presence subscription framework that the clients can use for the user to share the enhanced presence data with others.
 In this process, a unified communications client determines how enhanced presence data is used in a particular application, because the semantics of enhanced presence data is application-specific.

-Other unified communications clients can use and extend the Lync 2010-supported presence features.
+Other unified communications clients can use and extend the Lync 2013-supported presence features.
 Alternatively, they can define and implement their own custom presence features.
-The first type of applications is tied to Lync 2010 and it leverages the enhanced presence features built in Lync 2010 by automating a running Lync 2010 instance.
-The second type of applications may be a Lync 2010-like client with application-specific requirements and behaviors.
-They may or may not interoperate with Lync 2010.
+The first kind of application is tied to Lync 2013 and it leverages the enhanced presence features that are included with Lync 2013 by automating a running Lync 2013 instance.
+The second kind of application may be a Lync 2013-like client with application-specific requirements and behaviors.
+They may or may not interoperate with Lync 2013.

-This section presents a general overview of the enhanced presence subsystem and provides programming guidance to enable custom presence features in a Lync Server 2010 deployment.
-Code examples based on Microsoft Unified Communications Managed API (UCMA) 3.0 are used to demonstrate these general features.
-Lync 2010-specific presence features are discussed in Lync-Specific Features of Enhanced Presence.
+This section is a general overview of the enhanced presence subsystem and provides programming guidance to enable custom presence features in a Lync Server 2013 deployment.
+Code examples that are based on Microsoft Unified Communications Managed API (UCMA) 4.0 are used to demonstrate enhanced presence features.
+For information about Lync 2013-specific presence features, see Lync-specific features of Enhanced Presence.